 Celebrate the Holiday Season in Cross Village

-Three Pines Studio helps Cross Village kick off the Christmas season every year on the day after Thanksgiving by hosting an open house from 11 a.m.-7 p.m. and a tree lighting at 5:30 p.m.
+Three Pines Studio helps Cross Village kick off the Christmas season every year on the day after Thanksgiving by hosting an open house and tree lighting.
 In addition to freshly roasted chestnuts at the studio, there are treats such as traditional Italian holiday antipasti, cookies and other desserts throughout the day.
 Other holiday events take place throughout the village that day too, including Clydesdale wagon rides around the village and cookie decorating with Santa’s elves at Cross Village General Store.
 For more details about the wintery celebration, go to the Three Pines Studio website or Facebook page.

 Chestnut Roasting 101